Welcome Back to Tulsa Opera!

 The Little Prince, our second opera of the season, highlights one of our great homegrown talents, Tulsa native Christine Taylor Price.
 Christine was first introduced to opera when she sang in the children’s chorus of The Little Prince in 2006.
 Christine is establishing a national reputation and returns to Tulsa to sing the principal role of the Rose.

 When Tobias first heard Christine in New York two years ago, he “was instantly struck by her star quality and beautiful voice.”
 Recalls Tobias, “I knew then I had to bring her back to Tulsa as a newly minted star.”
 She will also sing the role of Zerlina in Mozart’s Don Giovanni.

 Don Giovanni, our final production of the season, is widely regarded as one of the most perfect operas ever written.
 American-born Lucia Lucas has been wowing European audiences and makes her U.S. debut as a fully transitioned female baritone in the title role of the manipulative seducer.

 Lucas’ “Champagne Aria” will intoxicate you, while Pamela Armstrong’s “Ah! chi mi dice mai” will inflame all for vengeance against this master womanizer.
-Rounded out with a dynamite supporting cast, our Don Giovanni combines profound human tragedy and touching comedy.
+Rounded out with a dynamite supporting cast, our Don Giovanni expertly mixes dark humor with poignant tragedy.